openmodels/spawning-dataset/README.md

 ### To reproduce the Spawning ProCreator spreadsheet

-The Spawning ProCreator spreadsheet, `Master Spawning ProCreator.csv`, describes how each spwning region should be constructed.
+The Spawning ProCreator spreadsheet, `Master Spawning ProCreator.csv`, describes how each spawning region should be constructed.
 Improvements to these constructions can be made by editing the spreadsheet, which does not require reproducing it.
 However, if the underlying spawning information from FishBase and SCRFA is extended, the spreadsheet